dotnet/roslyn/FAQ.md

 ### How do I get caller/callee info?
 See the sample code answer tagged “FAQ(6)” ([installed location information|faq#codefiles]) to see how to get caller/callee information.
 Note, the sample is not necessarily complete; for example, the analyzed code could have assigned the function to a delegate variable and then invoked it, for which the sample does not account.

-### How do I go from an Solution to Find All References on a symbol/type?
+### How do I go from a Solution to Find All References on a symbol/type?
 See the sample code answer tagged “FAQ(7)” ([installed location information|faq#codefiles]) to see how to get references.
 In a nutshell, you should use the Microsoft.CodeAnalysis.SymbolFinder API.

 ### How do I find all calls in a compilation into a particular namespace?